IMED1108 Issues in Women's Health Across the Lifespan

 There is also the potential for students to extend their educational and research interests in women's health in the Levels 2 and 3 elective units, IMED2208 Issues in Women's Reproductive Health and IMED3301 Issues in Women's Health Research, as choices within their academic course pathway.

-- Indicative assessments in this unit are as follows: (1) online lecture quizzes; (2) individual written assessments; and (3) group project.
+- Indicative assessments in this unit are as follows: (1) tests; (2) individual written assessments; and (3) group project.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.